Apple Pinwheels With Caramel Icing

 Roll out your pastry sheet to approximately 15×10 inches.

-But if you just wet your clean hand and give it a good rub down that works too.
+Brush water onto your pastry sheet.
+Or, you can just wet your clean hand and give it a good rub down that works too.

 Time to combine the filling and puff pastry!